 Missing teen with autism found in New Mexico, about 200 miles away from his Arizona home

 DEMING, N.M.
-(AP) — A missing teen with autism has been found in New Mexico — about 200 miles away from his home in southern Arizona, according to New Mexico State Police.
+(AP) — A missing teen with autism has been found in New Mexico — about 200 miles (322 kilometers) away from his home in southern Arizona, according to New Mexico State Police.

 The 13-year-old turned up at a Walmart in Deming on Tuesday after going missing the night before from his family’s home in Tucson.
 In hopes of identifying the young man, authorities in New Mexico posted a picture on social media seeking the public’s help.